oktadev/okta-blog/_source/_posts/2020-12-07-spring-cloud-config.md

 You're done!
 You've created two microservices, secured by Okta and OAuth 2.0, which receive their configuration settings from a shared Spring Cloud Config server.
 Very cool! 😎

-## Learn more about Spring Cloud Config and Microservices
+## Learn More About Spring Cloud Config and Microservices

 The source code for this example is [on GitHub](https://github.com/oktadeveloper/okta-spring-cloud-config-example).